Sleep404-Kunz/first-CTF/README.md

 ```bash
 ctfuser@e13d17876392:/$ sudo vim test
 ```
-Within the vi session, which is already running with root privileges, I could now open a shell with the following command
+Within the vi session, which is already running with root privileges, I could now invoke a root shell with the following command

 ```bash
 :!/bin/bash